MarcAnt01/ACSwitch/docs/low_level.md

 #### Configuration

 Configuring is initial part of the job, it's basically detecting which switch is to be used and what are true/false values.
-ACSwitch, for this, does not actually test if they work, rather only their existence is tested.
+ACSwitch, for this, also checks if they work in addition to their existence.

 #### Switching